zzzprojects/learn-orm/tutorials/net-5/preview-6.md

 ## Platform support

-The [.NET 5 – Supported OS versions](https://github.com/dotnet/core/blob/master/release-notes/5.0/5.0-supported-os.md) page is updated to capture the latest plans for platform support for .NET 5.0.
+The [.NET 5 â€“ Supported OS versions](https://github.com/dotnet/core/blob/master/release-notes/5.0/5.0-supported-os.md) page is updated to capture the latest plans for platform support for .NET 5.0.

 The package manager and container support aren't listed on that page.
 This information will be added before the release of .NET 5.0.